biblequiz/BibleQuiz.com/_pages/downloads.md

 <a href="{% link assets/2024/XP5-Starter-LM1.docx %}" class="button is-primary">XP5 Starter Kit (DOCX)</a>

 ### Bible Quiz Cheat Sheet
-The fastest way to learn about Bible Quiz!
+The fastest way to learn about Bible Quiz and a must-have for new teams at their first match!

-<a href="{% link assets/2021/BQ-Cheat-Sheet.pdf %}" class="button is-primary">Download Cheat Sheet</a>
+<a href="{% link assets/2024/23-24_TBQ-Cheat-Sheet.pdf %}" class="button is-primary">Download Cheat Sheet</a>

 # Rules & Guidelines